jcarlosvale/openingHouse/README.md

 The opening / closing time is the UNIX time (1.1.1970 as a date) reference, e.g. 32400 = 9 AM, 37800 = 10.30 AM, max value is 86399 = 11.59:59 PM.

-The problem of this approach is to fix the Date in 1.1.1970 and to use the 24 hour range of this date.
+The problem of this approach is to establish the Date in 1.1.1970 and to use the 24 hour range of this date.
-One alternative is use a standard time pattern like the range [01-24], more easy to recognize the hour of OPEN or CLOSE the restaurant.
+One alternative is use a standard time like the range [00 - 24], more easy to recognize the hour of OPEN or CLOSE the restaurant.